London, November 2016.

 “No, I’m fine thanks.
 I’m just waiting for my friend,” I tell them.

-One of them begins to pull my backpack – pulling it from my shoulders.
+One of them begins to tug at my backpack – pulling it from my shoulders.
 Another man starts emptying my pockets,

 “Give us money Mzungu or we cut your hands,” one of them says.